Francis Burton (1696–1744)

 Francis Burton (1 December 1696 – 20 March 1744), from Buncraggy, County Clare, Ireland, was an Anglo-Irish politician and landowner.
-He was a Member of Parliament for Coleraine from 1721 until 1727 and sat subsequently in the Irish House of Commons for Clare from 1727 until his death in 1744.
+He was a Member of Parliament for Coleraine from 1721 until 1727 and sat subsequently in the Irish House of Commons for County Clare from 1727 until his death in 1744.

 Background

 Burton was born in Buncraggy, the son of Francis Burton (1640–1714).
 The senior Francis Burton in 1698 was granted some territories in Dromelihy, County Clare (previously associated with the MacGorman family and the O'Brien Viscount Clare) in the aftermath of the Williamite War in Ireland and the overthrow of James II.
 The Burton family were of English origin; Francis' great-grandfather Thomas Burton (born 1590) was originally from Shropshire, England.